Recreational Scuba Diving – The Real Adventure

 Recreational Scuba Diving

 It’s recreational diving that opened the seas, rivers, lakes and quarries to millions of people worldwide.
-Born with the invention of the scuba regulator by Jacques Cousteau and Emile Gagnan in the 1940s, recreational diving has evolved from a sport only for daring, hardy young men to an activity enjoyed by both genders from about eight years old to whatever.
+Born with the invention of the scuba regulator by Jacques Cousteau and Emile Gagnan in the 1940s, recreational scuba diving has evolved from a sport only for daring, hardy young men to an activity enjoyed by both genders from about eight years old to whatever.
 Thanks to advances in equipment, training and support services over the years, today many adventurous people enjoy diving.

 Definition of Recreational Scuba Diving